An Extensive Guide on How To Reset Network Settings of Your Android

 Stock Android: Reset Network Settings

-If you are running an Android device with “stock” interface, 8.1 Oreo or newer, these steps to reset network settings will be helpful.
+If you run an Android device with a "stock" interface, 8.1 Oreo or newer, these steps to reset network settings will be helpful.

-But don’t worry, next section is for other models taking Samsung as an example.
+But don't worry, the next section is for other models taking Samsung as an example.